TheKnightCoder/Ansible-Networking/README.md

 Vars in Excel sheet
 ----------------------
 If you needed to generate config for 50 switches you may need to create 50 different host_var files.
 To make this easier I have created the `generate_vars` module that converts an excel sheet into group var and host var YAML files so that it can be read by Ansible.
 This does mean that var files will have less flexibility due the the 2 dimensional nature of excel sheets.
-The excel sheet is not able to represent 2 dimensional arrays or an object within an object.
+The excel sheet is not able to represent 2 dimensional arrays or an dictionary within an dictionary.
 Arrays can be represented by using comma separated values in square bracket in a single cell, for example `[foo,bar]`.

 ![host_vars](https://user-images.githubusercontent.com/24293640/37835079-3960ca18-2ea7-11e8-9eb9-7e3bf4c3a7e8.png)